 G&A expenses are the overhead costs of a business, many of which are fixed or semi-fixed.
-These costs don’t relate directly to selling products or service, but rather to the general ongoing operation of the business.
+These costs don’t relate directly to selling products or services but rather to the general ongoing operation of the business.

 The most common examples are rent, insurance, utilities, supplies, and expenses related to company management, such as salaries of executives, admin staff, and non-salespeople.

 SG&A can be forecasted through any of the following methods: as a percentage of sales revenue, a growth rate over the last period, or as a fixed dollar value.

 If SG&A is a consolidated, one-line item, the analyst must use discretion to select one of these (or other) methods to account for all the various expenses baked into that one line item.

 Sometimes, SG&A will be a section, with items broken out in individual lines.
 If this is the case, then different line items will have differing forecast methods.
 For example, rent most likely will be a fixed dollar value every period.
 On the other hand, advertising expenses will vary with the strategic decisions a company makes during the given period.

 The screenshot above is taken from CFI’s financial modeling courses, which cover forecasting SG&A expenses.

 Let’s use Amazon as an example of what’s included in this income statement line item.
 Below is a quote from Amazon’s 2016 annual report.